yesidavella/beitechTestWeb/README.md

 # beitechTestWeb
-This is the project developed for the admision test in the beitech company.
+Java 1.6 project developed using struts 1.x This is the project for the application test for the beitech company.